MicrosoftDocs/partner-center-pr.hu-hu/partner-center/announcements/2020-december.md

 ______________

-## <a name="an-update-of-the-us-microsoft-365-business-voice-with-calling-plan-offer-is-coming-soon"></a><a name="2"></a>Hamarosan 2017- Microsoft 365 hamarosan frissül az Usa Microsoft 365 Business Voice with Calling Plan ajánlat
+## <a name="an-update-of-the-us-microsoft-365-business-voice-with-calling-plan-offer-is-coming-soon"></a><a name="2"></a>Hamarosan 2017- Microsoft 365 az USA Business Voice with Calling Plan ajánlatának frissítése

 ### <a name="categories"></a>Kategóriák